iadvize/documentation/Documentation.md

 <img src="./assets/images/example-generic-card-with-several-links.png" alt="Example of a generic card with several links" width="300" height="260" style="margin: auto;">

 <p align="center"><em>With several links</em></p>

+A generic card is a payload that can be use to send a more structured message.
+It always contains at least one link and can be used to help one visitor to navigate on one website.
+You can specify multiple links at once and choose what context you want to add to those links.

 <pre class="prettyprint lang-js">
 {